moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
-2012-12-18 - New feature: Support multilang strings in term names and filter display names 2012-12-17 - Initial version
+2012-12-18 - New feature: Short teachers' names in course list 2012-12-18 - New feature: Support multilang strings in term names and filter display names 2012-12-17 - Initial version